-ire door frame and doortofloor clearance gaps are not excessive (NFPA 80)
+Fire door frame and door-to-floor clearance gaps are not excessive (e.g., NFPA 80 criteria), and otherwise maintained in their proper configuration.

+Fire doors in areas where gaseous fire suppression systems are used need to automatically close upon activation of the system.

 Ventilation Fire Dampers

-etermine whether material conditions of ventilation system fire dampers including fusible links, ensure unobstructed operability.
+Through walkdowns and reviews of test records, determine whether the material conditions of ventilation system fire dampers, including electrical or heat activated fusible links (if applicable), ensure unobstructed operability.
+The inspectors should consider the following for selected dampers:

-For dampers, cannot be readily observed in the selected plant areas, review the licensee’s surveillance efforts directed towards verifying the continuing operability of ventilation fire dampers.
+For dampers that cannot be readily observed in the selected plant areas, review the licensee’s surveillance efforts directed towards verifying the continuing operability of ventilation fire dampers.

-ccessible fire dampers are UL labeled and the label fire ratings of dampers are compatible with the fire ratings of their associated fire barriers.
+Whether accessible fire dampers are UL labeled and the label fire ratings of dampers are compatible with the fire ratings of their associated fire barriers.

-fire damper ha no obvious signs of damage by visual verification.
-Verify through observation that the fire damper fusible link is properly and the fire damper ha no obstruction which would prevent closure.
+Verify that fire dampers have no obvious signs of damage by visual verification.
+Verify through observation that the fire dampers fusible link is properly installed, and the fire dampers have no obstruction which would prevent closure.

-uildup of dirt, dust, oil, rust, or other items on the track or coiled springs that interfere with proper operation.Penetration Seals
+Buildup of dirt, dust, oil, rust, or other items on the track or coiled springs that could interfere with proper operation.

+Whether ventilation dampers in areas where gaseous fire suppression systems are used need to automatically close upon activation of the system.

+Penetration Seals

 Determine whether fire ratings for accessible fire penetration seals are compatible with the fire ratings of their associated fire barriers.
-Visually inspect the physical condition and structural integrity of each penetration within firewall, floor, or ceiling for the following. :
+Visually inspect the physical condition and structural integrity of each penetration within one or more selected firewalls, floors, or ceilings for the following.
+The inspectors may consider the following for the visual inspection of seals:

 The penetration has a seal installed and there is NO passage of light or air movement through the sealant.